lucapette/lucapette.github.com/_drafts/all-i-have-done-wrong-running-a-product-team.markdown

 strategy.

 Now, as you are probably thinking, this is literally common sense.
 Without information, people cannot do a good job.
+And I would agree to that too.
+I find very interesting though that the distinction between data and information was not so clear to us.
+As this was my first time running a product team, I cannot say it was specific to our team or a general problem.

 ## Say no to CEO features

+I bet you have heard of this one already

 ## Do not ship what you can't measure